Click on any photo on this page to view a larger version

 We closed on the new home on October 29, and I resolved that I would hear from AeroVironment in the next two or three weeks.
 Nonetheless, November came and went with nary a word.
 In mid-December, after the test drive in the LEAF had further whet my appetite, I decided to contact them yet again by writing directly to the representative with whom I had exchanged messages previously.
 This was her reply:“I apologize for keeping you waiting on this front.
 Unfortunately, I have learned from my supervisor that we must provide charging docks to customers taking receipt of the LEAF within the next couple of months first.
 Also, we are unable to provide charging docks to customers that have not yet been able to order their LEAF.
 I apologize for the inconvenience that this may cause, but it is unlikely that we will be able to provide you with a charging dock until sometime next year (after you have ordered your car, and closer to the time that your car will be delivered).”

 Needless to say, I was severely disappointed to learn this.
 Since we live in the very last tier of Nissan’s projected rollout for the LEAF, it looked like it would be a very long time, indeed, before I would be able to connect the pre-installed wiring to its intended EVSE.
 At least I had the NEMA 14-50 receptacle ready for any friends who might need to charge their EV while visiting our area!
-In the meantime, I figured that I might as well look into EVSEs from other manufacturers, such as ClipperCreek, Blink, Leviton, Schneider, and GE.
+In the meantime, I figured that I might as well look into EVSEs from other manufacturers, such as ClipperCreek, Blink, Leviton, and Schneider.
 In all such cases, the prices were even higher or still pending, and most of those companies could only report that their units would be available “soon.”

 Then, in January, I got a pleasant surprise: AeroVironment called me on the phone to let me know that they were now able to sell me a “cash-and-carry” EVSE after all.
 The representative told me that I could order one with either a 15' or 25' cable, but that the latter cables were backordered and wouldn’t arrive for several weeks.
 I told him that I would measure my garage to see which length I preferred, and that I would also check with my electrician to see about scheduling the installation.
 I asked him to call me back after the 25' cables were in so that I could place my order.